dsbowen/hemlock/docs_md/setup/wsl.md

 These instructions were written for Windows 10.

 Why WSL?
 The main reason I use WSL is that Windows OS doesn't have a fork (only a spoon), which means you'll need WSL if you want to run Redis.
-You can find [download instructions for WSL here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+You can find <a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10" target="_blank">download instructions for WSL here</a>.
 Either WSL 1 or 2 should work.
 I personally use the Ubuntu distribution.

 After you've installed WSL, open a terminal window (WIN + R, then enter e.g. 'ubuntu2004'.
 You may be prompted to create a username and password.